andrewitsover/midnight/README.md

 ## Check constraints

-Constraints can be represented as either an array of valid values, or a comparison function.
+Constraints can be represented as either an array of valid values, or one or more comparison functions.

 ```js
 class Trees extends Table {